-North Las Vegas is in southern Nevada and is the setting for Ardiente, a gated 55+ community with single story, single family homes.
-Residents enjoy a large clubhouse, a garden, an activities director, a putting green and plenty of sunshine.
+North Las Vegas is in southern Nevada and the location of Ardiente, a gated 55+ community with single level homes, a beautiful clubhouse, a putting green, an activities director and more.

 Las Vegas is in southern Nevada and is the location of Solera at Stallion Mountain, a handsome 55+ neighborhood within a larger country club development.
 Mediterranean-style single level homes are for sale, and amenities include a large clubhouse, a swimming pool, a spa, tennis courts and an adjacent golf course.